WordPress/openverse/documentation/guides/api/quickstart.md

    The `api/up` recipe orchestrates the following services: `cache`, `db`, `upstream_db`, `es`, `indexer_worker`, `ingestion_server`, `web` and `proxy`.

 4. Load the sample data.
-This step take a few minutes.
+This step takes a few minutes.
 If it fails, take down everything with `just down -v` and start again from the previous step.

    ```console